 When we landed after the 2 hours flight from Lisbon on the Azores we were in a different world.
 It was an explosion of green colors!
 Palm trees, ferns, woods grew exuberantly on the fertile volcanic soil.
 Like nature went on steroids :).
+The Azores are also called the Hawaii of Europe.
 In our small hotel the atmosphere was very relaxed, friendly and even the gentleman from the car rental made jokes: ‘we have a new law on the island, if you don’t enjoy yourself, you have to buy us all coffee!’

 Enjoy the island São Miguel in the video below: